peculiaruc/peculiaruc.github.io/README.md

 #### Name: Peculiar C. Umeh

-##### Profile: Product Owner/Manager, Community Program Assistant (Ex-ALC), An Android Developer,Open source enthusiastic, Project Manager
+##### Profile: Experienced Software Engineer with a versatile background in software development, Project management, Program Management and Community management with a proven track record of leading cross-functional teams, driving innovation, and contributing to open-source projects.

+Android Developer with experience in modern development practices and writing clean, maintainable, and readable codes.
+I strongly desire to help others solve their problems and love to mentor people who share my passion for the platform.
+A team player who gets along exceptionally well with others.
+A community builder.

 ## Open Source Contributions

-### 1. Product Owner - Product Manager(ALC Open Source Community)
+### 1. Project Coordinator/Product Owner - (ALC Open Source Community)

 I am building a Product called Mentor Management System for ALC Open Source Community.
 As a Product Owner, I managed team of 7 designers to design the first phase of the product from scatch.